rasyadpat/Robotika-UAS/README.md

 - Adjust and tinker with the steering value
 - Maybe make the R2 and L2 priority system based on the throttle and brake values?
+- Optimize int pwm to byte and other data types that might need optimization
+- Optimize so that handleacceleration handles the default setspeed instead of handlesteering

 ## Dependencies